Thin Film Interference Calculator

 Real-world examples:

-- Soap bubbles: As the bubble wall thins near the top, different colors interfere constructively at different thicknesses — creating rainbow swirls
+- Soap bubbles: As the bubble wall thins near the top, different colors interfere constructively at different thicknesses, creating rainbow swirls

-- Oil slicks on water: Oil (n≈1.47) on water (n≈1.33) — similar phase conditions
+- Oil slicks on water: Oil (n≈1.47) on water (n≈1.33), which gives two phase reversals rather than one

 - Camera lens coatings: A thin MgF₂ coating (n=1.38, t≈100 nm) cancels reflections at green wavelengths → lens appears purple (red+blue reflected)